 Brown Sugar’s Tangy Sweetness

-In contrast to white sugars and brown sugar, brown sugar is characterized by some tangy taste from Molasses.
+In contrast to white sugar and brown sugar, brown sugar is characterized by some tangy taste from Molasses.
 This tanginess helps balance the overall sweetness of the cookies and makes them more delicious and less overpowering.

 Enhancing Flavors using Brown Sugar

-• Spices such as cinnamon, nutmeg and ginger can be more prominent when they are paired in a dish with brown sugar.
+- Spices such as cinnamon, nutmeg, and ginger can be more prominent when they are paired in a dish with brown sugar.

-• Vanilla extract gains depth, adding a creamy undertone.
+- Vanilla extract gains depth, adding a creamy undertone.

 Does Brown Sugar Affect Cookie Texture?

-Texture is among the primary features of a great cookie which is why brown sugar can play an important part in determining if your cookies will be chewy, soft or crispy.
+Texture is among the primary features of a great cookie which is why brown sugar can play an important part in determining if your cookies will be chewy, soft, or crispy.

 Moisture Retention